All Episodes

 He doesn't have the money to build the berms.

-And he needs the Corps of Engineers to be involved in this, which is a federal agency, of course, and he doesn't know where he can build.
+And he needs the Corps of Engineers to be involved in this, which is a federal agency, of course.

-So it's it's a mess.
+So it's a mess.

-And there's no permit well, there has been permission granted, but nobody is is is is is signing off on the uh on the payment, who's going to pay for what, so forth and so on.
+Well, there has been permission granted, but nobody is signing off on the payment, who's going to pay for what, so forth and so on.

-That uh is going to have a greater impact on the entire state economy and not just Louisiana.
+Meanwhile, the oil industry gets shut down in a Gulf that is going to have a greater impact on the entire state economy and not just Louisiana.

-You have Alabama affected here, Texas too.
+You have Alabama affected here, Texas, too.

 While they have a commission to study what kind of new regulations are necessary to make sure that this doesn't happen again.